 The teaching year is divided into three terms, with school half terms being designated as directed study time.
 The teaching year begins in September and ends in July.
-You will attend five days a week and also spend the equivalent of 18 weeks in schools.
+Youwill attend five days a week and also spend the equivalent of 18 weeks in schools (14 in the UK and the remaining four in France or Spain, depending on your specialist language).